EthanReid/AssociativeMemories/README.md

 # AssociativeMemories
-This repo is under construction until publishcation.
+This repo is under construction until publication.